JCWIFI TO HOST TOWNHALL ABOUT PROPOSED TOWER

 Republican voters in Illinois' 17th Congressional District have chosen their nominee for November.

-Business owner Dillan Vancil defeated Carroll County Board Chair Julie Bickelhaupt in Tuesday’s primary, winning by a margin of 58 to 42 percent.
-Vancil held a lead of roughly 4,800 votes when he was declared the winner late Tuesday night.
+Business owner Dillan Vancil defeated Carroll County Board Chair Julie Bickelhaupt in Tuesday's primary, winning 58% to 42%.
+He held a lead of roughly 4,800 votes when declared the winner late Tuesday night.

 Sorensen, who ran unopposed in the primary, is seeking a third term.

-The 17th District stretches across 14 counties, including a significant amount of Freepod’s coverage area.
+The 17th District stretches across 14 counties, including a significant portion of Freepod's coverage area.

 HCC SIGNS TRANSFER AGREEMENT WITH ISU

-Highland Community College has recently signed multiple transfer agreements with Illinois State University for students interested in pursuing a degree in early childhood or special education.
+Highland Community College has signed multiple transfer agreements with Illinois State University for students pursuing degrees in early childhood or special education.

-The agreements allow students who begin their college careers at Highland to then move on to ISU while allowing for more of their credits to transfer and minimize duplication of instruction.
+The agreements allow students who begin their college careers at Highland to transfer to ISU while maximizing credit transfer and minimizing duplication of instruction.

 FREEPORT STUDENT GARDEN IS NOW TAKING ORDERS

-The student garden at Freeport High School is gearing up for growing season.
-Along with a bountiful array of fruits and vegetables for sale grown by Freeport High School students and staff, the garden also sells garden ready plants for you to grow yourself.
+The student garden at Freeport High School is gearing up for the growing season.
+Along with a wide variety of fruits and vegetables grown by students and staff, the garden also sells garden-ready plants.

-These starters are cultivated by students at FHS and make kick starting your home garden even easier.
-This year, the student garden is offering pick-up or delivery for residents within 5 miles of Freeport who order $50 or more.
+These starters are cultivated by FHS students and make kick-starting a home garden easier.
+This year, the student garden is offering pickup or delivery for residents within 5 miles of Freeport who place orders of $50 or more.

-Plant varieties available include broccoli, brussels sprouts, cucumbers, leafy greens, melons, peppers, tomatoes, and herbs.
-The garden also sells harder to find varieties like kohlrabi and okra.
+Plant varieties include broccoli, Brussels sprouts, cucumbers, leafy greens, melons, peppers, tomatoes and herbs.
+The garden also sells harder-to-find varieties such as kohlrabi and okra.

 To order, visit https://my.cheddarup.com/c/2026fsgplantsale/items.